 Fertility treatment funded by the NHS varies across the UK.
 Waiting lists for treatment can be very long in some areas.

 The eligibility criteria can also vary.
-A GP will be able to advise about your eligibility for treatment, or you can contact your local clinical commissioning group (CCG).
+A GP will be able to advise about your eligibility for treatment, or you can contact your local integrated care board (ICB).

 If the GP refers you to a specialist for further tests, the NHS will pay for this.
 All patients have the right to be referred to an NHS clinic for the initial investigation.